How to Install and Configure VNC on Debian 9

 Installing Desktop Environment

-Chances are that your Debian server will not have desktop environment installed.
+Chances are that your Debian server will not have a desktop environment installed.
 Our first step is to install a lightweight desktop environment.

 There are several desktop environments (DE) available in Debian repositories.
-In this tutorial we’ll use Xfce as our desktop environment of choice.
-It is a fast, stable and lightweight, which makes it ideal for usage on a remote server.
+We’ll use Xfce as our desktop environment of choice.
+It is fast, stable, and lightweight, which makes it ideal for usage on a remote server.

 Update the packages index and install Xfce on your Debian server with the following commands:

 sudo apt install xfce4 xfce4-goodies xorg dbus-x11 x11-xserver-utils